NelushGayashan/About_me/README.md

-# About_me
+# Nelush Gayashan Fernando

 # 💫 About Me:
+👨‍💻 **Currently Working On:**
+I'm currently working on various full-stack development projects, focusing on enhancing my skills in JavaScript, Java, PHP, Python, SAP ABAP, MERN stack, and MEAN stack.

+🤝 **Looking to Collaborate On:**
+I'm interested in collaborating on projects involving embedded systems, microcontrollers (specifically using the 8051 microcontroller), Arduino projects with an OOP approach, Spring Boot, and .NET.
+I'm also open to working on SAP projects and full-stack development projects that utilize my diverse skill set.

+👨‍🏫 **Looking to Help With:**
-👨‍💻 Currently Working On:<br>I'm currently working on various full-stack development projects, focusing on enhancing my skills in JavaScript, Java, PHP, Python, SAP ABAP, MERN stack, and MEAN stack.<br><br>🤝 Looking to Collaborate On:<br>I'm interested in collaborating on projects involving embedded systems, microcontrollers (specifically using the 8051 microcontroller), Arduino projects with an OOP approach, Spring Boot, and .NET.
-I'm also open to working on SAP projects and full-stack development projects that utilize my diverse skill set.<br><br>👨‍🏫 Looking to Help With:<br>I'd love to assist with any questions or projects related to JavaScript, Java, PHP, Python, C, C++, C#, SAP ABAP, and various frameworks and libraries.
-If you need help with organizing your code in an OOP manner or working on microcontroller projects, feel free to reach out.<br><br>📚 Currently Learning:<br>I'm currently diving deeper into VHDL development using Visual Studio Code (VSCode) and refining my skills in microcontroller programming, specifically with the 8051.<br><br>💬 Ask Me About:<br><br>- Full-Stack Development<br>- Micro controller Programming (8051, Arduino, C)<br>- SAP Projects<br>- Object-Oriented Programming<br><br>🎉 Fun Fact:<br>I hold two Bachelor's degrees: one in Electronic & Communication Engineering and another in Information Technology.
+I'd love to assist with any questions or projects related to JavaScript, Java, PHP, Python, C, C++, C#, SAP ABAP, and various frameworks and libraries.
+If you need help with organizing your code in an OOP manner or working on microcontroller projects, feel free to reach out.

+📚 **Currently Learning:**
+I'm currently learning SAP technologies, SAP ABAP, machine learning, data science, and AI with Python frameworks and libraries.
+I'm currently diving deeper into VHDL and FPGA development using ActiveHDL and refining my skills in microcontroller programming.
+I am also doing embedded electronics programming.

+💬 **Ask Me About:**
+- Full-Stack Development
+- Microcontroller Programming (8051, Arduino, C)
+- SAP Projects
+- Object-Oriented Programming

+🎉 **Fun Fact:**
+I hold two Bachelor's degrees: one in Electronic & Communication Engineering and another in Information Technology.
 In my spare time, I enjoy exploring new technologies and working on innovative projects.

 ## 🌐 Socials: